Things to see and do - Venice

 The main artery and backbone of Venice, the Grand Canal weaves a reverse S shape along 3.8 km.
 Traveling its course by boat offers the best views of the palaces and churches built specifically shimmer in the water.
 This walk, that allows for breaks to visit some museums and monuments, is a delight.Customise this route and add it to My travel book

-Although stripped of the ornamentation from which it derives its names (oro is gold), this delicate, floral, Gothic creation is stunning, both in terms of its façade and what lies within.
-Above the magnificent mosaic-paved inner courtyard, the Galleria Franchetti has a fine St Sebastian by Mantegna, The Alchemist by Jan Seen, The Tower of Babel by Jan van Scorel, Portrait of Procurator Nicolo Priuli by Tintoretto, and a Sleeping Venus and cupid by Paris Bordone.
+Although stripped of the ornamentation from which it derives its names (oro means gold), this delicate, floral, Gothic creation is nonetheless stunning, both in terms of its facade and its interior.
+Above the magnificent mosaic-paved inner courtyard, Galleria Franchetti has a fine St Sebastian by Mantegna, as well as works by Venetian masters of the likes of Antonio Vivarini, Carpaccio, Tintoretto, Tiziano and Francesco Guardi.

 With its humped shape covered with arches, this bridge is emblematic of Venice.
 So it shouldn't surprise us to see it besieged by a crowd coming to take "the" photo of the Grand Canal, and the small shops, once occupied by bankers and financiers, that are today souvenir shops.
 Built in 1591 by Antonio Da Ponte, it was designed to allow navigation on the grand Canal.

 Built in the 18C by Giorgi Massari, this is the last of the great Venetian palaces to be built before the fall of the Venetian Republic.
-It was purchased in 2005 by French tycoon François Pinault, who commissioned Japanese architect Tadao Ando to remodel it with a view to holding exhibitions (two or three times a year) of his 2 000 contemporary artworks, including Arte Povera and Pop Art (Andy Warhol and Lucio Fontana), and works by up and coming young artists.
+It was purchased in 2005 by French tycoon François Pinault, who commissioned Japanese architect Tadao Ando to remodel it with a view to displaying his particularly rich art collection: over 2,000 works, ranging from Arte Povera to Pop Art and everything in between.

 Running from the Campo Santo Stefano to the Museum of the Academy and to the Zattere, this wooden bridge, which in the 30s replaced an older bridge made of iron, is especially attractive for those among you who really would rather not cross the Grand Canal standing up on a traghetto!

-Housing the city’s finest art collection, the museum occupies a group of buildings comprising the Lateran convent, church of the Carità and the Scuola Grande della Carità, granted to the Academy of Fine Arts in 1750 and a museum since the 19C.
-Today, the entire spectrum of Venetian painting from the 14C to the 18C is represented, encompassing a prestigious group of names: Vittore Carpaccio, Giovanni Bellini, Giorgione, Tintoretto, Paolo Veronese, Titian and Giambattista Tiepolo.
-Some rooms may be closed for restoration.
+Housing the city's finest art collection, the museum occupies a group of buildings comprising the church of Santa Maria della Carità, its monastery and the Scuola Grande della Carità, granted to the Academy of Fine Arts in 1750 and a museum since the 19C.
+Today, the entire spectrum of Venetian painting from the 14C to the 19C is represented, encompassing a prestigious group of names: Vittore Carpaccio, Giovanni Bellini, Giorgione, Tintoretto, Paolo Veronese, Titian and Giambattista Tiepolo.

 Built in 1630 by Baldassare Longhena to ward off a plague epidemic, this immense church crowned with a domed and standing almost exactly at the mouth of the Grand Canal, is one of the best-known sites of Venice.
 If the interior can seem quite cold within its majestic solemnity, it does contain some priceless works of art: The Wedding of Cana by Tintoretto, and works by Titian whose topic is sacrifice (ceiling of the Sacristy) and altarpieces by Luca Giordano.